-The Vapor Air 2.0 is a functional and capable hydration pack for running.
+The VaporAir 2.0 is a functional and capable hydration pack for running.
 It is loaded with features, accessible pockets, and enough hydration storage to get you deep into the mountains.
-The comfort level and fit adjustments have strayed a bit from past Nathan vests, which is unfortunate because we had high expectations for this pack.
+However, the comfort level and fit adjustments have strayed a bit from past Nathan vests, which is unfortunate because we had high expectations for this pack.

 The bar is high these days in the comfort of a running vest.
 During the testing period, our main area of frustration with the VaporAir was the imbalance felt with a full hydration bladder as well as the difficulty dialing in the flank adjustments.

 As far as design goes, we feel that the fit of the vest should be intuitive, quick, and easy.
 The past version of this vest was indeed quick and easy as well as comfortable.
-This new fit system is not so intuitive and didn't adequately manage the weight of the 2-liter water reservoir.
+This new fit system is not so intuitive and doesn't adequately manage the weight of the 2-liter water reservoir.

 The stretchy chest pockets are certainly large enough to add some soft flasks if you want to expand the capacity of this pack, and potentially balance out some of the weight from the two liters on the back.
 Of all hydration packs tested that utilize a bladder, this bladder/hose/clamp combo was our favorite.

-As a long distance race oriented hydration pack, there are ample pockets for packing in the essentials and keeping them organized.
+As a long-distance race-oriented hydration pack, there are ample pockets for packing in the essentials and keeping them organized.
 The layout of the pockets isn't our favorite from the test group, though.
 We spent a lot of time using both hands to simultaneously push items through the pack's skin while reaching into the deep, narrow chest pockets.

-We did appreciate having ample sized and easily accessible zippered breast pockets to keep things like our phone and single car key.
+We did appreciate having ample sized and easily accessible zippered breast pockets to keep things like our phone and a single car key.
 Sometimes, during our testing with other vests, it was challenging to find an appropriate place for these items.

-With the amazing options on the market offering fantastic comfort and expandable hydration systems, it's hard to say this pack offers incredible value.
-If you're a long time Nathan running pack user, definitely try one of these on before you jump into it blindly as the fit is significantly different from the several Nathan vest we have tried in the past.
+With amazing options on the market offering fantastic comfort and expandable hydration systems, it's hard to say this pack offers incredible value.
+If you're a long time Nathan running pack user, definitely try one of these on before you jump into it blindly as the fit is significantly different from the several Nathan vests we have tried in the past.

 — Brian Martin